 Q: How many miles do bulls travel on the PBR circuit?

-A: The PBR has an extensive network of stock contractors located in all parts of North America.
-This means that no matter what city the PBR visits, the best bulls are provided for the event.
-The bulls arrive at the arena at least 24 hours prior to an event which helps ensure that the bulls are acclimated, rested, well-fed and hydrated prior to competition.
+A: The PBR has an extensive network of stock contractors located in all parts of North America, therefore the best bulls in the country are provided for each event regardless of location.
+The bulls arrive at the arena at least 24 hours prior to an event which helps ensure that they are acclimated, rested, well-fed and hydrated prior to competition.

 Q: Is there a veterinarian on site at all PBR events?